ecosystem-genomics/ecosystem-genomics.github.io/index.md

     section_id: apply
     title: Apply to the Graduate Fellowship and Training Program
     text: Join us for training to solve real-world challenges in the world’s needs for food, fiber, fuel, medicines, and sustainability -- and to learn how to innovate at the forefront of interdisciplinary science.

-    <b>What do our trainees learn?<\b> Data science • Genomics • Statistics • Computation • Organismal biology • Ecosystem science • Applied biology • Science communication • Professional skills • How to flourish as an interdisciplinary scientist with strong roots in disciplinary excellence • And more!
+    What do our trainees learn?
+Data science • Genomics • Statistics • Computation • Organismal biology • Ecosystem science • Applied biology • Science communication • Professional skills • How to flourish as an interdisciplinary scientist with strong roots in disciplinary excellence • And more!

-    <b>Where do our trainees go?<\b> A MS or PhD degree with training in Ecosystem Genomics can position students for science-driven careers in academia, industry and startups, non-governmental and non-profit organizations, government agencies, and more.
+    Where do our trainees go?
+A MS or PhD degree with training in Ecosystem Genomics can position students for science-driven careers in academia, industry and startups, non-governmental and non-profit organizations, government agencies, and more.

-    <b>Reach out to apply today!<\b>
+    Reach out to apply today!

     actions:
       - title: Apply!